traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_03.md

 ![](images/tutorial_03/results2.png)

 What a dramatic result.
-To me, this looks like a pizza that went wrong&nbsp;!
+To me, this looks like a pizza that went wrong!
 It seems you made a wise career choice !

 ## That's it !

-Well done&nbsp;!
+Well done!
 You've completed the tutorials that are currently available.
-But there's more to discover&nbsp;!
+But there's more to discover!

 The QGIS processing modeller offers much more, including the ability to iterate per feature (which could for instance be used to create one route layer per layer feature).
 The TravelTime platform plugin also offers a Geocoding algorithm, that we didn't look into as part of this tutorial.